b3-exmo/b3-exmo.github.io/docs/Scripture/Bible.md

 > *The Church identifies editions of the Bible that ==align well with the Lord’s doctrine in the Book of Mormon== and modern revelation (see [Articles of Faith 1:8](https://www.churchofjesuschrist.org/study/scriptures/pgp/a-of-f/1?lang=eng&id=p8#p8)).
 A preferred edition of the Bible is then chosen for many languages spoken by Church members.*

-&mdash; *[Editions of the Holy Bible](https://www.churchofjesuschrist.org/study/manual/general-handbook/38-church-policies-and-guidelines?lang=eng&id=title257-p2708#title257)*, Section 38.8.40.1, *General Handbook: Serving in The Church of Jesus Christ of Latter-day Saints*
+— *[Editions of the Holy Bible](https://www.churchofjesuschrist.org/study/manual/general-handbook/38-church-policies-and-guidelines?lang=eng&id=title257-p2708#title257)*, Section 38.8.40.1, *General Handbook: Serving in The Church of Jesus Christ of Latter-day Saints*

 Read the rest of that section if you'd like.
 It sure sounds to me that the church is starting with the Book of Mormon as the baseline, and choosing a Bible edition that matches that.
 This handbook section isn't explicitly prioritizing the BoM *over* the Bible in terms of preference; that would be directly counter to what I was told to say while a missionary.
 Still, this feels gross and weird to read about.